 - New facilities associated with the Leidy South project are located primarily along existing pipeline corridors.

-- Once complete, the project will further expand the Transco pipeline’s Marcellus and Utica takeaway capacity by 582,400 dekatherms per day.
+- Once complete, the project will expand the Transco pipeline’s Marcellus and Utica takeaway capacity by 582,400 dekatherms per day.

 News & Updates